richinfante/ison/readme.md

 ### Types

-NUON also supports buffers, maps, sets, and regular expressions!
+ISON also supports buffers, maps, sets, and regular expressions!
 Implementing languages should convert these to their native equivalents.

 ```js
 {